rsmp-nordic/rsmp_validator/docs/internal/doc_flow.md

 The RSpec test suite is documented in the code, and extracted using YARD, which then generates a HTML site which is publushed as part of the Jekyll site.

-Changes to documentation are committed to the `master` branch.
-GitHub actions then use the branches `docs` and `gh-pages` to rebuild and publish documentation.
+Changes to documentation are committed to the `docs` branch, or directly to the `master` branch.
+GitHub actions then use the `gh-pages` branch to rebuild and publish documentation.

 ## Jekyll
 The general documenentation is written in Markdown and structured as a Jekyll site located in docs/.
 It's deployed on Github Pages, using the branch gh-pages as publishing source.